uwdata/mosaic-framework-example/docs/nyc-taxi-rides.md

 # NYC Taxi Rides
 ## Pickup and dropoff points for 1M NYC taxi rides on Jan 1-3, 2010.

-Using a data loader, we ingest a remote file into DuckDB and project [_longitude_, _latitude_] coordinates (in the database!) to spatial positions with units of 12 inch feet.
+Using a data loader, we ingest a remote file into DuckDB and project [_longitude_, _latitude_] coordinates (in the database!) to spatial positions with units of feet (1 foot = 12 inches).
 We then load the prepared data to visualize taxi pickup and dropoff locations, as well as the volume of rides by the time of day.

 _Please wait a few seconds for the dataset to load._